 On October 8, 2015, Steve studied for an entrance exam for the Sigma Chi fraternity before heading out to a party with Shay McConnell, Jake Mike, and Hunter Todd.
 They parked Steve’s car in a lot and played video games at the party for about an hour.
 As per the show, Steve said he only had a sip of beer, with his blood test confirming no traces of alcohol or cannabis.
 At some point during the early morning hours of October 9, 2015, the group realized that Hunter was missing.

-The trouble started when they checked at the apartment that had a Delta Chi party going on.
+The trouble started when they checked at the apartment where a Delta Chi party was taking place.
 However, Hunter was at a different party.
 A group of Delta Chi partygoers confronted Steve and his two friends.
 Nick Piring, one of Colin Brough’s friends, said that Colin was asking Steve and his friends to leave and had been shouting obscenities at them.
 Steve added that the group threatened to kill them as well.
 During the commotion, someone punched Steve in the face, leading him to lose his glasses and dental bridge.
 He and his friends began running toward his car.

 Steve told the police that he found the key fob to unlock his car but couldn’t find the other key that went into the ignition.
 So, he grabbed the Glock from his glove box.
 While Steve initially recalled standing two or three feet away from his car when he fired the first time, evidence revealed that he walked 90 feet to confront the group.
 Steve then pointed the gun with the flashlight at the people and claimed that he fired when Colin and Piring charged at him.
 Both were shot twice each, with Colin ultimately succumbing to his injuries.